 Carpet can be laid in any room, but is not recommended for kitchens, and most people avoid it in bathrooms.
-Halls, stairs and landings take the most wear and tear, so it is advisable to lay a hardwearing design in these areas, with at least 80 per cent wool content.
+Halls, stairs and landings take the most wear and tear, so it is advisable to lay a hardwearing design in these areas, with at least 80 percent wool content.

 You can be a little more indulgent in bedrooms, for example, that aren’t used as much.
-Consider man-made fibres such as polypropylene for kids’ rooms and dining spaces as it’s highly stain-resistant.
+Consider man-made fibers such as polypropylene for kids’ rooms and dining spaces as it’s highly stain-resistant.
 It’s also worth noting that most carpets are suitable for use with underfloor heating, but it is advisable to check your choice with the heating system manufacturer.

 You can also find more tips on underfloor heating in our comprehensive guide.

 Choosing a runner for your stairs

 When it comes to carpeting stairs, there are two main types of carpet suitable: flatweaves and Wiltons.

 Wiltons are dense with a smooth, velvety feel while flatweaves are more flexible, making them an advisable choice for winding staircases.
 Fitting a flatweave carpet to winding stairs is a difficult job which should be done by a professional.